-As of Jan.
-9, 2017, EverBank’s 12-month Basic CD has a 1.15% APY, lower than its 1.30% APY at the time of ranking, but still better than 89 percent of the other one-year CD accounts surveyed in the Best Banks study.
+As of today, EverBank’s 12-month Basic CD has a 1.95% APY, better than 89 percent of the other one-year CD accounts surveyed in the Best Banks study.
 Although Synchrony Bank and Sallie Mae Bank’s 12-month CD rates are higher than EverBank’s 12-month CD rate, you face higher minimum deposit requirements with both Synchrony and Sallie Mae.

 You can set your CD account for automatic rollover if you want to “set it and forget it” in order to build larger savings over a longer period of time.
 EverBank also provides a 20-day maturity alert, so you’ll know when it’s time decide whether you want to carry your balance into another CD account, keep it in the same account or withdraw the funds.

 The EverBank Bump Rate CD gives you the option to request a one-time rate bump if CD rates increase after you’ve already opened your account.
 Taking advantage of the one-time rate bump means that you can lock in a higher interest rate and increase your earnings.
 EverBank’s Bump Rate CD has a 3.5-year term length, automatic rollover and requires a minimum deposit of $1,500 to open, with a maximum balance of $250,000.